 It was noted that the man was aware that Ida Breton had been painting as he had seen her on previous evenings.

-He was later known to have gone home and later gone out to the where it was noticed that his trousers were very wet and when questioned on it he had said that he had had a 'wet job' or words to that effect.
+He was later known to have gone home and later gone out to the London Hotel where it was noticed that his trousers were very wet and when questioned on it he had said that he had had a 'wet job' or words to that effect.
 He was also noted to be wearing his coat sleeves inwards whilst it was the normal custom of 'rippers', for which he was employed to wear their sleeves outwards.
 They later found small traces of blood on his sleeves.

-The man was also noted as having a bad reputation and had previously completed a sentence of 9 months imprisonment for committing a criminal assault in Doddiscombeleigh.
+The man was also noted as having a bad reputation and had previously completed a sentence of nine months imprisonment for committing a criminal assault in Doddiscombeleigh.
 On the Monday he was paid off from his job as a ripper and the following morning went to work at the Hannaborough Quarries.

-When he was seen in the London Hotel he observed by individuals to be in a very nervous condition and was described as being so 'knocked over' that he could barely drink.
+When he was seen in the London Hotel he was observed by individuals to be in a very nervous condition and was described as being so 'knocked over' that he could barely drink.

 see Western Times - Friday 19 May 1905